CCsatlos/Proiect-ITSchool/README.md

 Task Planer

-Inspired by common situations encountered when working in teams in various professional environments, the program is designed to reduce the time required for allocating tasks to employees by the administrator when a large number of employees and tasks are involved.
+Inspired by common situations encountered when working in teams in few professional environments, the program is designed to reduce the time required for allocating tasks to employees by the administrator when a large number of employees and tasks are involved.
 The program is based on CLI.